DonnKey/unslr/README.md

 The run time is very short for reasonable tables (sub-second).
 ### Current State

-The table compression (cmptab, this Git repo) is running, apparently correctly without any remaining errors.
+The table expansion (unslr, this Git repo) is running, apparently correctly - but there may be remaining issues.
 The code may have whitespace differences from the original, and a few corrections (visible in the Git history) have been applied for compatibility with the current C standard.
 Minor bugfixes (mentioned above) was also